 - Green Foods Organic Chlorella Powder is great to add to smoothies.
 This 2.1 ounce jar costs about $13.

-- Sun Chlorella Tablets or Granules have no artificial colors, flavors, or chemicals.
+- Sun Chlorella Granules have no artificial colors, flavors, or chemicals.
 You can purchase a 20 to 100-day supply.
-A 20-day supply of tablets or granules costs around $33.
+A 20-day supply of granules costs under $30.

 More Research Needed